 You are here

-Explore these DC museums and attractions with the whole family
+Explore the best of kid-friendly DC with these museums and attractions that are perfect for the whole family.

 The National Museum of Natural History offers Q?rius, an interactive learning space for tweens and teens allowing them to engage in real-life science experiments.
 Kids of all ages will be fascinated by daily tarantula feedings or a stroll among live butterflies in the Butterfly Pavilion.